USS William D. Porter (DD-579): Battle of Okinawa

-On 10 June 1945, William D. Porter was fatally damaged by a unique kamikaze attack.
-At 08:15 that morning, an obsolete Aichi D3A "Val" dive bomber dropped unheralded out of the clouds and made straight for the warship.
-The destroyer managed to evade the suicide plane, and it splashed down nearby her.
-Somehow, the explosive-laden plane ended up directly beneath the keel of Porter before it exploded.
-Due to the force of the underwater blast, Porter was lifted out of the water and then dropped back again.
-She lost power and suffered broken steam lines.
-A number of fires also broke out.
-For three hours, her crew struggled to put out the fires, repair the damage, and keep the ship afloat.
-The crew's efforts were in vain; and, 12 minutes after the order to abandon ship went out, William D. Porter heeled over to starboard and sank by the stern.
-Miraculously, her crew suffered no fatal injuries.
+On 10 June 1945, William D. Porter was destroyed by a kamikaze attack.
+At 0815 that morning, an Aichi D3A "Val" dive bomber dropped out of the clouds and splashed down near the warship, exploding directly beneath its keel.
+Due to the force of the underwater blast, Porter was lifted partially out of the water and then dropped back again.
+She sustained broken steam lines and lost power, and several fires broke out.
+For three hours, her crew struggled in vain to extinguish the fires, repair the damage, and keep the ship afloat.
+The order to abandon ship went out, after which the ship heeled over to starboard and sank by its stern.
+There were no fatalities among the crew.
 The warship's name was struck from the Naval Vessel Register on 11 July 1945.

 William D. Porter received four battle stars for her service in World War II.

+Wreck

+On 24 March 2026, the Lost 52 Project, led by Tiburon Subsea CEO Tim Taylor announced that the wreck of the William D Porter had been discovered as part of their Bonefish Expedition in 2025.